Ashton Agar: 2013: Breakout year and Ashes debut

-Agar played in the first two Tests of the series, and despite his debut batting performance, had very limited success with the ball, taking 0/24, 2/82, 0/44 and 0/98 for a bowling average of 124.
-He was subsequently dropped from the team for the third and fourth Tests, and returned home due to illness ahead of the final Test.
-Lyon replaced him in the side.
+Agar played again in the second Test match of the series at Lord's Cricket Ground, but he experienced hip pain which restricted his movement and his ability to bowl.
+Australian batter Steve Smith bowled spin for the team in his place and he underwent scans after the first day's play.
+Agar played out the rest of the match, but his bowling was unimpressive and he failed to take any wickets.
+After the two matches he had only taken two wickets at a bowling average of 124.
+Agar was subsequently dropped from the team for the third and fourth Tests and Lyon replaced him in the team.
+He returned home due from the tour early to illness ahead of the final Test.

+Later career

+Agar made his Twenty20 debut for the Perth Scorchers in the 2013 Champions League Twenty20 in India.
+He was used primarily as an opening batsman at the tournament, bowling only 4.2 overs across three matches (from which he conceded 51 runs without taking a wicket).
+Against the Mumbai Indians, he scored 35 from 40 balls, which was his highest score in Twenty20s at the time.

+Agar played only a single match during the 2013–14 Big Bash League season, but the following season featured in eight of the Scorchers' ten matches.
+He took eight wickets at an average of 24.25, ranked thirteenth in the competition and fourth for the Scorchers, behind Jason Behrendorff, Yasir Arafat, and Andrew Tye.
+Only two spinners – Cameron Boyce (10) and Adam Zampa (9) – took more wickets at the tournament.
+When the 2014–15 Sheffield Shield season resumed after the conclusion of the Big Bash League, Agar was man of the match against South Australia, taking an inaugural ten-wicket haul (5/133 and 5/81) and also scoring 64 in Western Australia's first innings.
+In the next match, against New South Wales, he took 4/22 in the second innings, helping to bowl New South Wales out for 97.

 During India's 2014–15 tour of Australia, he was added to Australia's squad for the Fourth Test, a dead rubber on a spin-friendly pitch at the Sydney Cricket Ground, but he did not play in the match, with Lyon preferred as Australia's sole spinner.

 In 2015, Agar was not granted a spot for The Ashes squad, instead becoming a fixture in the List A squad.
 He would make his limited-overs debut following the Ashes series.

 He made his One Day International debut against England on 8 September 2015.
 He made his Twenty20 International debut for Australia against South Africa on 6 March 2016.

-In 2017, Agar was recalled to the Australian test side for their tour of Bangladesh, and in the first test match, took 5 wickets in total, as well as scoring an impressive 41 not out in Australia's first innings.
+In 2017, Agar was recalled to the Australian test team for their tour of Bangladesh, and in the first test match, took 5 wickets in total, as well as scoring an impressive 41 not out in Australia's first innings.
 Despite his efforts, Australia lost to Bangladesh for the first time in Test cricket.